DCW asks Instagram for details of admin and members of ‘Bois Locker Room’

 The DCW said it has begun an inquiry into the matter, and also asked Delhi police’s Cyber Crime cell for action taken report in the matter.
 It asked whether any accused was identified and arrested in the matter, and asked for those details as well.

-Facebook, which owns Instagram, said the following in a press statement to the Indian Express: “We absolutely do not allow behaviour that promotes sexual violence or exploits anyone, especially women and young people, and have actioned content violating our Community Standards as we were made aware of it.
+Facebook, which owns Instagram, shared this statement with MediaNama: “We absolutely do not allow behaviour that promotes sexual violence or exploits anyone, especially women and young people, and have actioned content violating our Community Standards as we were made aware of it.
 We have policies that disallow the sharing of non-consensual intimate imagery, as well as threats to share such imagery and we take this issue very seriously.
 Ensuring our community can express themselves in a safe and respectful way is our top priority.”